ROCm/rocSHMEM/docs/api/init.rst

   :returns: None.

 **Description:**
-This routine has been depricated, please do not use.
+This routine has been deprecated, please do not use.
 This routine initializes device-side rocSHMEM resources.
 It must be called before any threads in this work-group invoke other rocSHMEM functions.
 It must be called collectively by all threads in the work-group.